-- Secondary file organization uses the index to access the records. - An index is a data structure that speeds up certain operations on a file. - An index for a file in a database system works in the same way as the index in any textbook. - by a word or a phrase), we can search for the topic in the index at the back of the book. - Indexes provide faster access to data.
+- Secondary file organization uses the index to access the records. - An index is a data structure that speeds up certain operations on a file. - An index for a file in a database system works in the same way as the index in any textbook. - If we want to learn about a particular topic (specified by a word or a phrase), we can search for the topic in the index at the back of the book. - Indexes provide faster access to data.